Collection: Cider

 Acetic acid is produced during both alcoholic and malolactic fermentations and helps enhance flavors and aromas.
 When the wine is aerated or remains in contact with air, acetic acid bacteria can multiply, leading to a problem known as “acetic spoilage”.
 The characteristic aroma of this spoilage is due to ethyl acetate.
 Info + Purchase

-• Color, reagent kit for wine, cider, kombucha and beer
+• Ammonia, Y200 / Y400 and Spica format, reagent kit for wine, kombucha and cider